NOAA-GSL/ExascaleWorkflowSandbox/README.md

 ./install.sh
 ```

-## Activate the chiltepin spack environment
+## Activate the Chiltepin spack environment

 After the chiltepin spack environment is built it must be activated.
-Whilte
+While
 the installation step above need only be done once, this step must be done
 in each new shell where you want to use Chiltepin.
 This step is very
 similar to activation of conda environments.
-First spack must be
+First, spack must be
-initialized, then the activation command can be run.
+initialized, and then the environment activation command can be run.

 ```
 cd install